datlooms/DOT/dot_master_discovery/cake_dictionary.md

 ---

+# 4F.
+THE CONVERGENCE GRADIENT HAS BEEN TESTED AGAINST A NULL — AND IT HOLDS

+**This is the load-bearing claim of the entire project, and until now it had never been put against a random baseline.** The depth gradient — PF rising with same-bar convergence — could in principle be a property of CLUSTERING (any set of conditions co-firing on volatile bars would show it) rather than of SIGNAL QUALITY.
+If it were clustering, random triples drawn from the same vocabulary would show the same rise.

+**They do not.**

+**Method:** 50 random triples drawn from the 243 firing conditions of the same 249-condition pool, direction assigned at the pool's own 51/49 split, built through the identical `score_g.build_book` path and scored through the identical `run_portfolio` with the full conviction stack.
+Three independent seeds.
+No filtering, no selection, no VALID predicate.

+    depth ladder      solo    dual    3-4      5+       trades at 5+
+    random seed 11    1.07    0.95    0.92    999.00          5
+    random seed 22    1.01    0.86    0.80      n/a           0
+    random seed 33    1.13    1.07    1.14    999.00          5

+    REAL BOOK (LONG)  3.59    2.43    8.68     39.40        387

+**TWO FINDINGS:**

+**1. Random triples show NO gradient — they are flat to DECLINING.** 1.07 → 0.95 → 0.92.
+Convergence adds nothing to random conditions.
+The real book rises 3.59 → 2.43 → 8.68 → 39.40.
+**The gradient is a property of signal quality, not of clustering.**

+**2. Random triples cannot reach depth.** 50 selected signals produce 387 long trades at depth 5+.
+50 random ones produce **5, 0 and 5**.
+So deep same-bar convergence is not something any 50 conditions produce — **it is specific to signals selected for it.**

+**CAVEAT, stated honestly:** the random triples were not fire-rate matched to the real ones, so their depth distribution differs.
+That cuts in the project's favour rather than against it — they produced MORE total trades (12,939 / 8,677 / 10,921 against the book's 3,105) and still could not reach depth.

+> **Before this test, "triple convergence is irreducible" was an architectural decision that
+> was later supported.
+It is now a measured result with a null behind it.**

+**WHAT REMAINS UNTESTED, and it should be said in the same breath:** the triple grammar has never been competed against a 4- or 5-variable grammar.
+Three was chosen as a search design in the original backtest's Phase 5.
+This test shows three beats random; it does not show three beats four.

+---

 # 5. THE STANDING RULINGS

 **The matched-null tolerance band is ±35% and MUST NEVER BE WIDENED.** If a family blanks its